Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 You take the company’s free cash flow for the next 10 years and divide it by (1 + the weighted average cost of capital) ^ the number of years in the future.

-The discounted cash flow valuation formula is a good way to value a company if you’re looking at exiting business ownership or a prospective buyer is investing for the long term.
+The discounted cash flow valuation formula is a suitable method for valuing a company when considering an exit from business ownership or when a prospective buyer is investing for the long term.

 It’s also a good way to value a company if you want to compare it to other companies in the same industry.

-This valuation is good for business owners who are looking to sell their company in the next 2 to 5 years.
+This valuation is suitable for business owners who plan to sell their company within the next 2 to 5 years.

 The valuation formula for a relative value calculation is: